MrDanPotter/suno-note-taker/README.md

 - **Scoring System**: Automatic calculation of total scores and averages
 - **Manual Sorting**: Sort songs by total score or average score with a manual sort button
 - **Local Storage**: All data is saved locally in your browser
-- **Import/Export**: Backup and restore your song collection via JSON
+- **Getting Started Guide**: Step-by-step instructions for adding your first song

 ## Tech Stack